Path integrals, complex probabilities and the discrete Weyl representation: ``Path integrals'' for finite dimensional systems

-\section{Path integrals for finite dimensional systems}
+\section{``Path integrals'' for finite dimensional systems}

-This section considers a general system of a finite number, $M$, of degrees of freedom. $X$ is the observable of interest.
-It evolves under the influence of a Hamiltonian $H$ which is a Hermitian matrix on the $M$-dimensional Hilbert space.
+This section considers a general system of $M<\infty $ degrees of freedom. $X$ is the observable of interest.
+It evolves under the influence of a Hamiltonian, $H$, which is a Hermitian matrix on the $M$-dimensional Hilbert space.
 A measurement of $X$ gives one of its eigenvalues, $x_n$.
 The $M$ eigenvectors of $X$ are chosen to be orthonormal.
-The notation, $\vert n \rangle$, $1 \leq n \leq M$ is used to label these eigenvectors. $X$ is analogous to a ``coordinate'' operator in this setting.
+The notation, $\vert n \rangle$ for $1 \leq n \leq M$ is used to label these eigenvectors. $X$ will be called a ``coordinate operator'' in this section, but in principle it can be any Hermitian operator on ${\cal H}$.